Slack vs Microsoft Teams: Which Tool is Best for YOUR Team?

 Both tools feature powerful search capabilities.
 Slack allows you to search by person, channel, time, or even by snippets of text within an attached document.
 If you’re using the free version though, you’ll be limited to 10,000 searchable messages.

-Ensuring effective communication and teamwork requires a holistic approach, though.
-And Teams and Slack both feature some notable drawbacks which could impact the efficiency, effectiveness, and security of your enterprise communication.
+With that in mind, both Slack and Teams feature some notable drawbacks which could impact the efficiency, effectiveness, and security of your enterprise communication.

 Unfortunately, these drawbacks put Teams and Slack out of reach for many small to medium-sized enterprises, freelancers, and those concerned with productivity and security.

-If you’re on the fence about Slack or Teams, why not give Brosix a try?
+If you’re on the fence about Slack or Microsoft Teams, why not give Brosix a try?

-Brosix provides enterprises a hub for team communication and collaboration on a platform that’s intuitive, highly administrative, and more secure than Slack or Teams.
+Brosix is an instant messaging software for businesses providing teams a hub for communication and collaboration on a platform that’s intuitive, highly administrative, and more secure than Slack or Teams.

 Brosix is easy to deploy.
 Simply provide an email address, name, and phone number on the landing page and then create a company or team name and a password.
 That’s it!

-Brosix pricing comes in three tiers.
-There’s a freemium version, but at $4 per user per month, the Business Plan gets you unlimited chat, voice and video capabilities, access to a slew of collaboration tools, and administrative options like the ability to manage contacts and features.
+For $4 per user per month, Business gets you voice and video capabilities, Brosix’s full suite of collaboration tools, and administrative controls like the ability to manage contacts and features.